Did you know mold can ruin your wood furniture in as little as two days? It doesn’t take much—just a bit of moisture and the right conditions.

 How to Get Rid of Mold on Wood FAQs

-How to clean mold off wood
+Can you clean mold off wood?

+Yes.
 You can clean mold from wood using warm water and dishwashing soap.
 Add some dishwashing solvent into an empty spray bottle.
 Fill it with warm water and shake well to ensure they blend.
 Spray the moldy areas while scrubbing with a soft-bristled brush to get the mold out.
 Use a dry sponge to wipe the excess liquid.

-What kills black mold on wood
+What kills black mold on wood?

 How to kill black mold on wood